Novel method for determining the light quark mass ratio using $\eta'\to\eta \pi\pi$ decays: Isospin breaking in decays

 Since the reactions under study involve the $\eta'$ meson, a suitable framework to describe the decay amplitudes is ChPT with large $N_c$~\cite{Leutwyler:1996sa,Kaiser:2000gs}, with $N_c$ the number of quark colors.
 This framework employs a triple expansion in powers of light quark masses, powers of momentum, and powers of $1/N_c$ with the power counting $\partial_\mu=\mathcal{O}(\sqrt{\delta})$, $m_q=\mathcal{O}(\delta)$, $1 / N_c=\mathcal{O}(\delta)$.
 However, it has been found that the chiral perturbative amplitude alone up to the next-to-leading order (NLO) does not yield the correct values for the Dalitz plot parameters~\cite{Fariborz:1999gr}.
 Given that the $\pi\pi$ invariant mass for the $\eta'\to \eta\pi\pi$ decays can reach up to 0.41~GeV, it is essential to account for the $S$-wave $\pi\pi$ final state interaction in a nonperturbative manner to incorporate the $f_0(500)$ contributions, as demonstrated for $\eta\to3\pi$ decays~\cite{Anisovich:1996tx}.
 This has been done in Refs.~\cite{Borasoy:2005du,Borasoy:2006uv,Escribano:2010wt,Gonzalez-Solis:2018xnw} using unitarized ChPT and in Refs.~\cite{Isken:2017dkw,Akdag:2021efj} using dispersion relations.
 Here we follow the description outlined in Ref.~\cite{Escribano:2010wt}, where an NLO analysis within large $N_c$ ChPT was performed including $\pi\pi$ rescattering effects via the $N/D$ unitarization method~\cite{Chew:1960iv,Oller:1998zr}.

-Because the $\eta'\to\eta\pi^+\pi^-$ and $\eta'\to\eta\pi^0\pi^0$ decay processes are allowed by isospin symmetry (the isospin conserving amplitudes as given in Ref.~\cite{Escribano:2010wt} are quoted in Appendix~\ref{app:ICamp}), the IB effects in the decay amplitudes must involve at least two IB vertices in the corresponding Feynman diagram.
-Since each IB vertex is suppressed, we will only retain diagrams with the minimal number of IB insertions needed, namely two.
+Because the $\eta'\to\eta\pi^+\pi^-$ and $\eta'\to\eta\pi^0\pi^0$ decay processes are allowed by isospin symmetry (the isospin conserving amplitudes as given in Ref.~\cite{Escribano:2010wt} are provided in Appendix~\ref{app:ICamp}), the IB effects in the decay amplitudes must involve at least two $\Delta I=1$ vertices proportional to $m_d-m_u$ (shown in Fig.~\ref{fig:IB_FeynmanD}) or one $\Delta I=2$ vertex, which can be generated by electromagnetic operators at $\mathcal{O}(e^2p^2)$ in ChPT with virtual photons~\cite{Urech:1994hd, Knecht:1997jw}.

-The LO ($\order{\delta^0}$) Lagrangian and relevant terms in the NLO ($\order{\delta}$) Lagrangian of the large $N_c$ ChPT contributing to IB effects in the reactions under study read~\cite{Kaiser:2000gs,Escribano:2010wt}
+The LO ($\order{\delta^0}$) Lagrangian and relevant terms in the NLO ($\order{\delta}$) Lagrangian of the large $N_c$ ChPT contributing to IB effects in the reactions under study read~\cite{Kaiser:2000gs,Escribano:2010wt,Urech:1994hd}